i-am-bee/beeai-issue-creator/README.md

 The server will start on `http://127.0.0.1:8000` and register the GitHub Issue Creator agent that coordinates the complete workflow.

+## Security Considerations

+⚠️ **Important Security Notes:**

+- **GitHub Token Scoping**: It is **critical** to scope your GitHub Personal Access Token (GITHUB_PAT) to only the specific repositories you intend to use with this system.
+Do not use tokens with broad repository access.

+- **Approval Feature Not Functional**: The user approval/permission feature is currently not working correctly.
+This means the agent **will create GitHub issues without explicit user approval**.
+Review all generated content carefully and ensure your GitHub token has appropriate restrictions.

 ## Configuration

 ### Environment Variables